cockroachdb/docs/v21.1/datadog.md

 This tutorial assumes that you have [started a secure CockroachDB cluster](secure-a-cluster.html).
 Note that [{{ site.data.products.serverless }}](../cockroachcloud/index.html) does not currently expose a compatible monitoring endpoint.
 {{site.data.alerts.end}}

 ## Step 1.
-Enable CockroachDB check
+Enable CockroachDB Integration

 To enable the CockroachDB check for your installed Datadog Agent, navigate to the [Integrations page](https://app.datadoghq.com/account/settings#integrations) and find CockroachDB in the list of available integrations.
-Click **+ Install**.
+Hover over the icon and click **+ Install**.

 <img src="{{ 'images/v21.1/datadog-crdb-integration.png' | relative_url }}" alt="CockroachDB integration for Datadog installation" style="border:1px solid #eee;max-width:100%" />

 Note that you must restart the Datadog Agent for the change to take effect.
 CockroachDB will then be listed as an installed integration.

 ## Step 2.
-Configure CockroachDB check
+Configure Datadog Agent for CockroachDB

-Follow the steps in the [Datadog documentation](https://docs.datadoghq.com/integrations/cockroachdb/?tab=host#configuration) to access and edit your `cockroachdb.d/conf.yaml` file.
+Follow the steps in the [Datadog documentation](https://docs.datadoghq.com/integrations/cockroachdb/?tab=host#configuration) to access and edit your `cockroachdb.d/conf.yaml` file in your Datadog config `conf.d/` directory.
+See the sample [`cockroachdb.d/conf.yaml`](https://github.com/DataDog/integrations-core/blob/master/cockroachdb/datadog_checks/cockroachdb/data/conf.yaml.example) for all available options.

 After making the following changes, restart the Datadog Agent to apply them.